The64thGamer/cheeseepedia/content/w69am28skmyo11fx/content.md

 ## Design

-The corporate memo pads used a yellow piece of paper as a base with the Chuck E. Cheese character at the top, with 'A (Employee Name) MEMO' written on a design similar to the Pizza Time Theatre logo seen at the {{< wiki-link "San Jose, CA (370 S Winchester Blvd)" >}} store.
+The corporate memo pads used a yellow piece of paper as a base with the Chuck E. Cheese character at the top, with 'A (Employee Name) MEMO' written on a design similar to the Pizza Time Theatre logo seen at the [San Jose, CA (370 S Winchester Blvd)] store.
 In the top right corner, 5 holes were cut out to make it look like Swiss Cheese, which Pizza Time Theatre Incorporated used quite frequently in their designs. https://www.showbizpizza.com/info/documents/ptt/ptt_corp-memos.pdf